Joseph89155/Layoffs-Data-Cleaning-Project-MySQL-/README.md

 ## 📎 License

 This project is for educational and portfolio purposes.
-Dataset credit goes to [original source if available].
+Dataset credit goes to [https://github.com/AlexTheAnalyst/MySQL-YouTube-Series/blob/main/layoffs.csv].

 ---